kenmalik/cuda-dr-bcg/README.md

-# DR-BCG
+# CUDA DR-BCG

 ## Introduction

-This is an implementation of the DR-BCG algorithm for solving linear systems.
+This is an implementation of the DR-BCG algorithm for solving linear systems using CUDA.

 The implementation was originally derived from the following MATLAB code: